arvacims/swarm-janitor/README.md

-# Docker Swarm Janitor

-Docker Swarm Janitor for deployments on Amazon Web Services (AWS) EC2 auto-scaling groups.
+# Docker Swarm Janitor for Amazon Web Services (AWS)

+Docker Swarm Janitor executes maintenance tasks for your Docker Swarm cluster which
+* is deployed on Amazon EC2 auto-scaling groups (one for the manager nodes and one for the worker nodes),
+* is using Amazon ECR as private Docker registry.

+## Features (production ready)

+Docker Swarm Janitor is a light-weight daemon process deployed as Docker image (see below) which
+* executes `docker system prune --force [--all] [--volumes]` at the configured rate,
+* executes `docker login` (into your ECR) and `docker service update --with-registry-auth` at the configured rate.

+## Features (announced)

+Docker Swarm Janitor automatically
+* discovers manager nodes,
+* retrieves join tokens, and
+* ensures all nodes (re-)join the cluster.

 ## Usage